mdn/content/files/en-us/web/security/practical_implementation/sri/index.md

 If the file has been modified at any point thereafter, the hast won't match, and supporting web browsers will refuse to load it.

 SRI should be used when loading all external JavaScript or stylesheet resources.
+The resources should all be loaded over HTTPS, and ideally from a similar origin.
+Fewer origins means less potential for tampering.

 Note that CDNs must use [Cross-origin Resource Sharing (CORS)](/en-US/docs/Web/Security/Practical_implementation/CORS) by setting the [`Access-Control-Allow-Origin`](/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) header.